 Modern and personalized customer experiences that rely on cutting-edge technology have played a major role in the business to consumer (B2C) market for many years.
 However, the business to business (B2B) market is beginning to rely on great customer experiences more than ever, with many companies adopting user interfaces, such as portals, that reflect the personalized and fast experiences most often seen in the B2C market.

 These great B2B customer experiences are continuing to grow in importance for companies as more and more processes move online.
 According to Forrester, B2B eCommerce will account for 13.1% of all B2B sales in the United States by the year 2021, indicating a steady increase for the foreseeable future when compared to the 11% share of B2B eCommerce seen in 2017.
+Additionally, by the end of 2020, customer experience will overtake price and product as the key brand differentiator.

 With B2B digital experiences continuing to play an increasingly crucial role in the long-term success of companies, it is important that businesses work to improve and refine their online presence.
 But the question remains, what makes a great B2B customer experience?